ztonege/TimeMap-Web/README.md

 <https://TimeMap.github.io>

-* This is the code for the web version of the app.
+* This is the code for the web version and server of the app.